EricssonResearch/dnt/doc/oam.md

 * rping[@if] <remote stream:mep-stop/mip> <stream:mep-start> <mep-stop/mip/any> <level> [-r] [-o] [-i <interval>] [-n <count>] [-t <ttl>]

 For rping, the @if parameter refers the interface at the initiator node.
 It is not possible to specify other OAM interface at the remote node, the default OAM interface will be used.

+## OAM message formats

+### ping request

+Fixed header

+ * channel - we use 1 as a placeholder until IANA assigns something to us
+ * level - OAM level
+ * nodeid - identifies the source node, should be an MPLS label (now: last 2 octets of the IPv4 address of the default return interface)
+ * session - distinguishes between ping sessions from the same node on the same stream
+ * seq - sequence number within a session (when sending multiple ping requests)

+Json

+ * type = "ping"
+ * phase = "request"
+ * return - ip/port where the ping reply should be sent
+    * ip
+    * port
+ * stream - name of the stream where the start point is, important for reply processing (note: at the target node the stream can have different name!)
+ * target - the end point that must answer the request, can be "any"
+ * rr - route request, all intermediate measurement points add themselves to this list
+ * objects - if true, the target measurement point supplies information about its associated object
+ * delay - if true, requests delay measurement (the target writes its receive timestamp anyways)
+ * send_s - timestamp seconds
+ * send_ns - timestamp nanoseconds

+### ping reply

+Json returns everything as-is, except "return".
+Also adds info received in the fixed header.

+ * type = "ping"
+ * phase = "reply"
+ * stream - returned unchanged
+ * target - returned unchanged
+ * receiver - name of the processing end point (interesting when target is "any")
+ * rr - returned, processing end point added
+ * objects - returned, object state filled
+ * delay - returned unchanged
+ * level - from fixed header
+ * nodeid - from fixed header
+ * session - from fixed header
+ * seq - from fixed header
+ * label - MPLS label on the request
+ * recv_s - timestamp seconds
+ * recv_ns - timestamp nanoseconds

+### rping request

+Fixed header is same as ping.

+Json has mostly the same info as ping

+ * type = "rping"
+ * phase = "request"
+ * return - ip/port where the ping reply should be sent
+    * ip
+    * port
+ * stream - name of the stream where the start point is, important for reply processing (note: at the target node the stream can have different name!)
+ * target - the end point that must process the request, cannot be "any"
+ * **command** - the ping command to be executed on the remote node, specifies a start point that can be different from the target of the rping
+ * send_s - timestamp seconds
+ * send_ns - timestamp nanoseconds

+Receiving such a request triggers a normal ping by interpreting "command" as it came from the command line, minus the "ping" at the beginning.
+The initiated ping will use "stream" and "session" from this request instead of the ones allocated on the receiver.
+The return interface is the one supplied in this request instead of one of the interfaces on the receiver.

+### rping reply

+This is an error message.
+Currently unimplemented.

+### rlist request

+Fixed header is same as ping.

+Json has mostly the same info as ping.

+ * type = "rping"
+ * phase = "request"
+ * return - ip/port where the ping reply should be sent
+    * ip
+    * port
+ * stream - name of the stream where the start point is, important for reply processing (note: at the target node the stream can have different name!)
+ * target - the end point that must answer the request, can be "any"

+### rlist reply

+Same deal as with ping: Json has the info from the fixed header, "return" is removed.

+ * rlist - list of start points for the stream